 Conducting compliance checks is an effective environmental change strategy because it helps decrease the probability of employees selling alcohol to those under 21 by keeping the retailers in check.
 It also increases the chances of employees checking IDs, so they do not receive a citation.
 This is known as the Community Anti-Drug Coalitions of America (CADCA) change strategy, Changing Consequences.

-From April 2020 to September 2020, these local police departments made a combined total of 141 visits to alcohol retailers to ensure that safe alcohol sales are occurring.
-The Gwinnett County Police Department detectives made 103 visits to alcohol retailers in unincorporated Gwinnett County, and 26 sold to the underage decoy, which is an overall compliance rate of 75%.
-In the City of Snellville, the compliance rate was 66%, which included 18 visits to retailers and six of those selling to the decoy.
-In the City of Duluth, the compliance rate was 100%, which included 20 visits and none of those selling to the decoy.
+From October 2020 to March 2021, these local police departments made a combined total of 251 visits to alcohol retailers to ensure that safe alcohol sales are occurring.
+The Gwinnett County Police Department detectives made 180 visits to alcohol retailers in unincorporated Gwinnett County, and 45 sold to the underage decoy, which is an overall compliance rate of 75%.
+In the City of Lilburn, the compliance rate was 78%, which included 50 visits to retailers and 11 of those selling to the decoy.
+In the City of Lawrenceville, the compliance rate was 71%, which included 21 visits and six those selling to the decoy.
 Because of the commitment of the local police departments to conduct these checks on a regular basis, the county is able to maintain a higher compliance rate overall.
 This means that the majority of retailers in Gwinnett County are following underage alcohol sales laws, checking IDs and helping reduce retail access of alcohol to those under 21.